EddyAlleman/SWPUC32---Equidistant-Points-on-a-Hemisphere/README.md

 The folders parts-Solidworks-2020 and parts-Solidworks-2021 have SolidWorks part files with the above mentioned variations.

-The folder instalaltion holds a zip file with the needede dll's and a simple instruction for installing.
+The folder installltion holds a zip file with the needede dll's and a simple instruction for installing.